Hurting the feelings of the Chinese people: Australia

 On 26 August 2020, China's deputy ambassador to Australia, Wang Xining (王晰宁), expressed that Australia's co-proposal for an independent investigation into the causes of the COVID-19 pandemic "hurts the feelings of the Chinese people" during his address to the National Press Club of Australia.

 Czech Republic

-On 31 January 2023, after Czech President-elect Petr Pavel conducted a phone call with Tsai Ing-wen from Taiwan, foreign ministry spokeswoman Mao Ning said that "Pavel ... trampled on China's red line" and that "[t]his severely interferes in China's internal affairs and has hurt the feelings of the Chinese people."
+On 31 January 2023, after Czech President-elect Petr Pavel conducted a phone call with Taiwanese president Tsai Ing-wen, foreign ministry spokeswoman Mao Ning said that he had "trampled on China's red line" and that "[t]his severely interferes in China's internal affairs and has hurt the feelings of the Chinese people."